2akura/cml-generator/README.md

 Below is how the site works

-# flow of the design
+# FLOW OF THE DESIGN

 flow :
 ```